-A company needs a certificate from the Comptroller of Taxes, as part of the application process, which confirms that the company has notified the Comptroller that it is eligible to demerge under regulation 2(1).
+A company needs a certificate from the Comptroller of Revenue, as part of the application process, which confirms that the company has notified the Comptroller that it is eligible to demerge under regulation 2(1).

 Certification is dealt with by completing the online company demerger declaration form below.
 A PDF certificate will be emailed to you and also to the Jersey Financial Services Commission on completion.

 To complete the online form you will need:

 - company tax reference

 - to declare that the company is eligible to demerge as none of the conditions set out in regulation 2(3) apply to the company

 Revenue Jersey will review the information declared on the online form.
 You must make sure that all particulars are correct and that the company meets the conditions to be eligible to demerge.

 It is an offence under regulation 16(1) for a person to knowingly or recklessly provide to the Comptroller, in connection with a demerger application, any information which is false, misleading or deceptive or any documentation containing any such information.